MasaCMS/documentation/08_contributing/03_to-translations.md

 Do you speak a language other than English and you're willing to help out [translating](#translate) or [proofreading](#proofread)?
 You're welcome to help us out!

-We've setup a Crowdin project to collaborate together on translating the Masa CMS interface into as much languages as possible: [https://translations.masacms.com](https://translations.masacms.com).
+We've setup a Crowdin project to collaborate together on translating the Masa CMS interface into as many languages as possible: [https://translations.masacms.com](https://translations.masacms.com).

 ![Crowdin project for Masa CMS](/assets/08_contributing/to-translations/crowdin.png)